digidem/react-dimensions/README.md

 # react-dimensions

-React [higher-order component](https://gist.github.com/sebmarkbage/ef0bf1f338a7182b6775) to get dimensions of container
+React [higher-order component](https://gist.github.com/sebmarkbage/ef0bf1f338a7182b6775) to get the dimensions of a wrapper element and pass them as properties to the child element.

+v^1.0.0 is for React v0.14 and above.
+Use ^0.1.0 for React v0.13

+## Why?
+How?

+Some React components require a width to be set in pixels, and cannot be set to `100%`.
+This is a challenge for responsive design.
+This component creates a wrapper `<div>` and sets the width and height to `100%`, and then passes the dimensions of this `div`  to your component.

 ## Installation